DruggedBunny/Super-Thrusting-Game/README.md

 http://www.playfuljs.com/realistic-terrain-in-130-lines/

 Uses keyboard and, optionally, first Xbox controller detected.
-(Press A to enable.)

 Collect all Space Gems [tm\*] to spawn the Atomic Orb [tm\*], which appears at your start point, before heading for the Space Portal [tm\*].
 Refuel by landing on pads.